HilFerr/Projects/README.md

 1. Ask the user what number they want to add to 0;
 2. Depending on the number inputted, the number presented will change;
 3. Add the second number to the first number;
-4. Repeat, until the user closes the program;
+4. Repeat, until the user closes the program or inputs an non-integer character;

 ---------------------------------------------------------------------------------